-Blog of a Peace Corps Trainee.
+Blog of a Peace Corps Volunteer.
 Hello, my name is Kasey and I am in China for 27 months as an English Education Volunteer with the Peace Corps.
 You can read my blog to know more about me, the Peace Corps, or China.
 Feel free to ask me any questions you have.
 Enjoy!
 The contents of this blog are mine personally and do not reflect any position of the U.S. government or the Peace Corps.

 Click the links below:

 I have now met all my Chinese students.
 I have about 250 college freshmen and sophomores this semester that I teach oral English to, most of whom are female.
 I normally have 2-3 boys in each class and 35-45 girls.
 The students choose an English name, or use one they’ve already had for a while.
 Here are some of my most interesting student names:

 I attended my first Chinese yoga class today.
 It’s free for the teachers at my school and I went with one other foreign teacher, but everyone else in the class was Chinese.
 The instructions were given in Chinese, so I had to pay attention to what everyone was doing because I couldn’t understand the instructions.
 This made it a little less relaxing than I was hoping for, but halfway through the class I became more comfortable.
 The music was really nice and peaceful.
 I’ll probably go back again next week, and who knows, maybe this will improve my Chinese…